sergey-shandar/public/notes/fs/log2.md

 |Firefox (M1) |  **338**|    847|
 |Safari  (M1) |      299|**203**|

+The performance metric is time and measured in milliseconds, so a lower value is better.
 The `shift right` algorithm wins most of the time; notable exceptions are Firefox and Bun on very big numbers.
 The algorithm suits cryptographic algorithms, such as hash functions and elliptic curves, where buffers are about several kilobits.